renesas-rz/rzg2_bsp_scripts/docker_setup/README.md

 ## 4. Using your Container

 ### 4.1 Start your Container Running
+Containers must be running before you can enter and use them.<br>
-If it is stopped, it will not show up in 'docker ps' After each system restart, you will need to start up your container again.
+If it is stopped, it will not show up when running the 'docker ps' command.<br>
+After each system restart, you will need to start up your container again.
 You can use 'docker ps -a' if you've forgotten the name or ID of your containers.

 This command will show you all your **running** containers